gilangsamudra/Snowflake-Hackathon/readme.md

-Of course.
-Here is a comprehensive `README.md` file for the provided Streamlit application.
-This file explains the project's purpose, features, how to set it up, and how to use it.

----

 # 📜 Generator Draft UU (PDF) - Streamlit App

 This is a simple web application built with Streamlit that generates a preliminary draft of a policy document (*Rancangan Undang-Undang* - RUU) in PDF format.
 The user can select a policy sector, and the app will instantly create a structured, downloadable PDF based on pre-defined templates.